Samsung/tizen-docs/docs/iot/iot-partners/thingspark.md

 The thingspark service is a cloud-based IoT solution that can be connected with various things.

-Tizen developers can easily develop applications that send IoT data to the cloud in real-time.
+Tizen developers can easily develop applications that can send IoT data to the cloud in real-time.

 Real-time data monitoring between the Tizen service app and the thingspark cloud is empowered through the thingspark plugin.